Privacy Policy

 1.1 As part of Speedle Pty Limited’s (“Speedle”) process to ensure that it continues to maintain the highest levels of professional integrity and ethical conduct, Speedle has adopted this Privacy Policy (“Policy”) to manage Personal Information in an open and transparent manner.

-1.2 The provisions of this Policy will assist Speedle in complying with the requirements of the Privacy Act 1988 (Cth) and the Australian Privacy Principles in protecting the Personal Information Speedle holds about its clients.
+1.2 The provisions of this Policy will assist Speedle in complying with the requirements of the Privacy Act 1988 (Cth), the Privacy Regulation 2013 (Cth) and the Privacy (Credit Reporting) Code 2025 (Cth) and the Australian Privacy Principles in protecting the Personal Information Speedle holds about its clients.

 2. WHEN DOES THIS POLICY APPLY?